 When and how will I find out if I have won?

-- The contest winners will be contacted directly (by either email or telephone) in June.
-Other entrants will not be individually contacted about the results.
-Authors’ names and the titles of the works that make a shortlist of 10-15 will appear on this website in June 2022.
-The winners will be announced on this website and through the Vancouver Writers’ Festival website later in June 2022.
+- Only the authors of shortlisted poems will be contacted by either email or telephone in late May.
+Winning poems will be announced at a ceremony on June 11 at the Vancouver Public Library, Central Branch.
+Authors’ names and the titles of the works that make a shortlist will appear on this website in late May.
+The winners will be announced on this website and through the Vancouver Writers’ Festival website on June 12, 2022, as well as the City Poems Facebook Page.
+Please note that authors of poems that were not shortlisted will not be contacted directly.

 Will the winning poems be published?

-- The winning poems will be published in the Vancouver Writers’ Festival newsletter.
+- Notification of the winning poems will be published in the Vancouver Writers’ Festival newsletter.
+Recordings of the poems may be posted on the Vancouver Public Library’s Poet Laureate webpage.

 What happens if I violate the rules?